 Shell Drill Rig Offshore Alaska -- first photographs.

-The first aerial photos of the Royal Dutch Shell floating oil drilling unit, Kulluk, in the Beaufort Sea as it prepared to begin initial work on an exploratory oil well beneath the Arctic Ocean floor, were made by Gary Braasch on October 7, 2012.
-The drill rig site is only 12 miles offshore of the western boundary of the Arctic National Wildlife Refuge, which can be seen in the photograph.
+The first aerial photos of the Royal Dutch Shell floating oil drilling unit, Kulluk, in the Beaufort Sea of Alaska as it prepared to begin initial work on an exploratory oil well beneath the Arctic Ocean floor, were made by Gary Braasch on October 7, 2012.
+The drill rig site is only 12 miles offshore of the western boundary of the Arctic National Wildlife Refuge, which can be seen in the photographs.
 The Refuge has been protected from land oil drilling through many years of Congressional battles.
 The 160 foot high Kulluk rig was anchored above a Federal oil prospect explored in the 1980s and 90s by other oil companies, to which Shell bought the rights.
 There has been no oil prospecting or drilling in these waters since then.

 After the drilling season in 2012, Shell lost control of the Kulluk while it was being towed south near Kodiak Island and it ran aground, eroding confidence that the company could drill without major spill or environmental damage.
 According to company spokespeople the Kulluk's hull was damaged when it crashed onto rocks south of Kodiak Island.
 Seawater also caused electrical damage, said Shell.
 The company said their other vessel, the Noble Discoverer, required maintenance for it to be seaworthy and pass Coast Guard inspections.
 Earlier in 2012 the Discoverer apparently dragged anchors while at Dutch Harbor in the Aleutians, and ended up on mudflats near the shore.
 By early 2014 Shell said it was towing both vessels to repair facilities in Japan.
 According to reports later in 2014, the Discoverer has been refitted but the Kulluk was being dismantled as scrap.